- Single class period

 5. Take feedback from a sample of pairs, recording their responses on the white/blackboard.

 6. Conclude by explaining that borrowing from a financial institution is neither ‘good’ nor ‘bad’ – it really depends on individual needs/wants – however, it is very important to manage the loan correctly.

 Distribute one copy of Student Worksheet: Borrowing FAQs to each student.

 Invite students to imagine that they work for the CCPC and their job is to provide answers to frequently asked questions from people who are thinking about borrowing/applying for a loan.

 They should write the replies to each question into their worksheet.

-TIP: Depending on your class you might wish to tell students that the answers to the FAQs are available on the CCPCs website: www.consumerhelp.ie, follow the links for Your Money – Loans and Credit – Before You Take out a Loan.
+TIP: Depending on your class you might wish to tell students that the answers to the FAQs are available on the CCPC's website: www.ccpc.ie/consumers/money/loans/applying-for-a-loan/

 The steps for reviewing this homework task are given at the start of Lesson Nine.